RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-discretization.md

     </iframe>
     <figcaption>
       <a href="#figure-3">Figure 3</a>.
-      After adjusting the straight RF's time grid using \(\tau_t\), the discrete trajectories from both RFs align exactly.
+      After re-scaling the straight RF’s time grid using \(\tau_t\), (and the spherical one still uses uniform time grid) the natural Euler sampling trajectories match exactly between the straight and spherical RFs, confirming that the remaining differences were purely due to mismatched time parameterizations.
     </figcaption>
   </figure>
 </div>